bmaunde/guidelines/Guidelines/SAP Commerce Guidelines.md

 - Static content - static content pages should be cached when using cloud implementations or using implementations hosted in AWS, for example, where Cloudfront can be utilized for caching purposes

 ## Common Design and Coding Practices
-Please refer to the Design and Coding practices guideline for more information.
-For commerce projects, the following few considerations of great importance

 ### Interface Driven Development

 All facades, services and data access objects should define and interface and an implementation in accordance with the guidelines and practices discussed in the corresponding sections.

 ### Transactions